 Seed is basic and initial source for flower production.
 The most crucial issue is to supply good quality seed to growers, for producing better seed physically and genetically that can be preserved from harvest to next sowing season.
 Insufficient supply of an important element required for plant life cycle results in a nutritional disorder manifested by many deficiency symptoms.
 It is vital to support the use of nitrogen fertilizers for the achievement and maintenance of soil health and to sustain the crop productivity Seed yield and a seed weight were increased with rising nitrogen application (Ali et al., 2016).
 Darani et al. (2013) found that the highest number of seeds was correlated with nitrogen fertilizer level up to 150 kgN/ha.

 Weeds are usually the major pest problem in wildflower seed crops.
 They can reduce seed yield by competing with the crop for water and nutrients.
 Seed of noxious weed species mixed in with blanket flower seed will severely limit the growth.
 Weed control is a major consideration when deciding whether to direct seed or use transplants.
 Direct seeding is much less expensive than using transplants but there are no herbicides currently labelled for use on seed beds used for wildflower seed production.
 Hence some costly hand weeding will probably be necessary the first year.
 The advantage of using transplants is that pre emergence herbicides can be used soon after transplanting.
-However, even if weed competition seems minimal and the crop is thriving, weed management practices can be used that will prevent weed seed contamination of the crop seed.
+However, even if weed competition seems minimal and the crop is thriving, weed management practices can be used that will to prevent weed seed contamination of the crop seed.

 Therefore the present investigation was formulated to standardize optimum level of nitrogen for gaillardia and effective weed management practices which can give better growth, flower and seed yield of Gaillardia.